decentraland-scenes/inworld-ai-sdk6/README.md

 ```

-### Should you make your own InWorld Scene and Characters
+### Should you make your own Inworld AI Scene and Characters

 src/aiNpc/npc/npcSetup.ts